PartonDensity.jl: a novel parton density determination code: Validation

 To validate the analysis framework, we generated pseudo-data by computing event predictions $\nu$ and event counts $n$ that are Poisson distributed with mean $\nu$.
-With the input parameters given in \tabref{tab:inputpar}
+With the input parameters given in \tabref{tab:inputpar}.

-the simulation fairly well describes the actual ZEUS data.
-All $\beta$ parameters are set to zero so that there are no systematic biases in the model data.
-To study convergence, we have also generated sets with the ZEUS luminosity increased by a factor of~50 so that the likelihood becomes almost a delta function.
+The input parameters are chosen such that the simulated pseudo-data is similar to the actual ZEUS data.
+All $\beta$ parameters are set to zero so that there are no systematic biases in the simulated data.
+To study convergence, we have also generated pseudo-data sets with the ZEUS luminosity increased by a factor of~50 so that the likelihood tends towards a delta function.